nihilrengasamy/Excel-Sales-and-Finance-Analytics/README.md

 2.Conduct a comprehensive comparison between <a href="https://github.com/nihilrengasamy/Excel-Sales-and-Finance- Analytics/blob/main/Market%20performance%20vs%20Sales%20Target.pdf" target="_blank">Market Performance and Sales Target</a>

-3. The product reports are created to have insights about the top selling product based on revenue and Cost of Goods and Services and top 5 country where sales are outstanding:
+3. The product reports are created to have insights about the top selling product based on Net sales with the details of Cost of Goods and Services and top 5 country where sales are outstanding:

    *** Based on Quantity , product analysis:  <a href="https://github.com/nihilrengasamy/Excel-Sales-and-Finance-Analytics/blob/main/Top%205%20Products%20on%20Quantity.pdf"
    target="_blank">Top and Bottom 5 product based on Quantity</a>

-   *** Based on Netsales, top rated countries: <a href="https://github.com/nihilrengasamy/Excel-Sales-and-FinanceAnalytics/blob/main/Top%205%20Products%20on%20Quantity.pdf" target="_blank">Top 5 Country/a>
+   *** Based on Netsales, top rated countries: <a href="https://github.com/nihilrengasamy/Excel-Sales-and-FinanceAnalytics/blob/main/Top%205%20Products%20on%20Quantity.pdf" target="_blank">Top 5 Country</a>

+   *** Based on Net sales, with COGS details, top selling products: <a href="https://github.com/nihilrengasamy/Excel-Sales-andFinanceAnalytics/blob/main/Top%205%20Products%20on%20Quantity.pdf" target="_blank">Top 5 Product Based on Net Sales with COGS</a>